TonyHill26/LevelUp/README.md

 ## Running on localhost

+Unfortunately this site won't run on recent versions of Hugo.
+The more recent versions completely change the way everything works and it will be a big job to redesign the site.
+Please see [Installing Hugo 0.120.3 on macOS (Apple Silicon)](install_hugo_0.120.3.md).
+When we do a site redesign, it would make sense to change from the Academic CV theme.

 This new version of the site uses Hugo Blox builder.
 There's a useful page at https://docs.hugoblox.com/getting-started/page-builder/ which explains how it all works.

 The site compiles using a tool called Hugo.
 Hugo is "a fast and modern static site generator written in Go, and designed to make website creation fun again".
 Install it using Homebrew.